Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

 Module:  Series300Consumer340
 -----------------------------
 Series300Consumer340-ConsFunc-001
    Alters consumer to clone and decode these messages: RefreshMsg, AckMsg, UpdateMsg and StatusMsg

+Series300Consumer340-RequestRouting-001
+   Alters consumer 340 to include printSessionInfo for testing with RequestRouting feature.

 Module:  Series300Consumer341
 ---------------------------
 Series300Consumer341-ConsFunc-001
-   Alters the Consumer to send repeatedly offstream post with a delay of 20 seconds in between
+   Alters the Consumer to send repeatedly offstream post with a delay of 20 seconds in between.

+Series300Consumer341-RequestRouting-001
+   Alters consumer 341 to include printSessionInfo for testing with RequestRouting feature.

 Module:  Series300Consumer360
 ---------------------------